axiros/rusp/rhai-rusp/README.md

 ## How to embed `rhai-rusp`?

-`rhai-rusp` can be used as a library in your own Rust applications to embed a Rhai interpreter .
+`rhai-rusp` can be used as a library in your own Rust applications to embed a Rhai interpreter.
 To use `rhai-rusp` as a library, you simply need to add the `rhai-rusp` crate to your `Cargo.toml` as dependency:

 ```